akpw/mktxp/README.md

 ### Remote DHCP resolution
 When gathering various IP address-related metrics, MKTXP automatically resolves IP addresses whenever DHCP info is available.
 In many cases however, the exported devices do not have this information locally and instead rely on central DHCP servers.
 To improve readability / usefulness of the exported metrics, MKTXP supports remote DHCP server calls via the following option:
 ```
-remote_dhcp_entry = None        # An MKTXP entry for remote DHCP info resolution in capsman/wireless
+remote_dhcp_entry = None        # An MKTXP entry to provide for remote DHCP info / resolution
 ```
 `MKTXP entry` in this context can be any other mktxp.conf entry, and for the sole purpose of providing DHCP info it does not even need to be enabled.
 An example:
 ```